Jatin Bora

 Jatin Bora (born 25 April 1970) is an Indian actor and director who has appeared in Assamese language films since 1989.
-He is also an actor and director in some mobile theatre groups of Assam, including Aabahan, Hengool, Ashirbaad, Bhagyadevi, Kohinoor, Itihas and Surjya.
+He is also an actor and director in some mobile theatre (Bhramyaman) groups of Assam, including Aabahan, Hengool, Ashirbaad, Bhagyadevi, Kohinoor, Itihas and Surjya.He lost his stardom and faced criticism after taking hypocritical steps in the CAA protests.

 Early life

 Jatin Bora was born to Sri Gakul Chandra Bora and Premolata Bora, in Kacholukhowa village, Nagaon, Assam.
-He did his primary schooling in Marikalang Prathamik Vidyalaya.
+He did his primary schooling in Marikalang Prathamik Vidyalaya and secondary schooling at Dawson Higher Secondary and Multipurpose School.
 As a child he used to take part in Navajyoti Sangha Maina Parijat, a weekly children's cultural meet, near his village.
 He was taught the nuances of Bhaona, the traditional Assamese drama, as a child.

-He completed his schooling at Dawson Higher Secondary and Multi Purpose School and began his college education from the Nagaon GNDG Commerce College, later graduating from Nowgong College.

-His first stage performance was Lakshminath Bezbaroa’s Mukti when he was a student of class V.

-Bora is a diploma holder in Fine Arts from the Kallol Art School in Nagaon.
-He learned music from childhood, and is a ‘Visharad’ in tabla.
-He was trained in Assamese classical Sattriya dance by Rabin Chandra Das of Nagaon, and performed in Bhaonas during his childhood.
-In these Sattriya ekankika naats and the locally organised "Raas" festivals, he was often selected to play the role of Lord Krishna.
+He has a diploma in Fine Arts from the Kallol Art School in Nagaon and is a Visharad in tabla.

 Career

 Films

 Although he had a minor role in Kolahal, his first professional film, Jatin Bora officially debuted in Uttarkaal (1989) (opposite Moloya Goswami).
 The movie was successful, and Jatin became a star of the Assamese cinema.

 After Uttarkal, Bora acted in several plays for Doordarshan.
 He featured in the teleserials like Biju Phukan’s Deuta, Chandra Talukdar’s Namgharia, Birina Paator Anguthee, Jones Mahalia's Pratighat, Surangor Majere, and Ghat-Pratighat.
 In 1993 he had a role in the film I Killed Him Sir.

-He was commercially successful in Munin Barua's romantic drama film Hiya Diya Niya in 2000, opposite debutante Luna Lahkar.
-The best known songs of the movie were "Nohole porichoy" and "Mitha Mitha Aji Xopunote" by Zubeen Garg.
+He was commercially successful in Munin Barua's romantic drama film Hiya Diya Niya in 2000, opposite debutante Luna Lahkar.The best known songs of the movie were "Nohole porichoy" and "Mitha Mitha Aji Xopunote" by Zubeen Garg.

 In the same year, he also appeared in a negative role in Zubeen Garg debut directed film Tumi Mur Mathu Mur.

 After that he appeared in back to back many films of Munin Barua, like Nayak, Kanyadaan, Daag, Bidhata etc. 2001 romance film Nayak (with co-stars Zerifa Wahid and Ravi Sarma) was one of the biggest hits in his career.
 In Kanyadaan, he acted along with Mridula Baruah and Chetana Das.
 He also had performances in the films like, Agnisakhi, Kadambari, Suren Suror Putek etc.

 In 2003, he appeared in Munin Barua's highly acclaimed film Bidhata, which was said to be an Assamese adaptation of the Bollywood movie Anand.

 He began his directorial career in 2006 with a film called Adhinayak.
 This film was extensively shot in Barapani, Cherrapunji and in and around Guwahati.

 Later in 2019 he directed and acted as the lead in the movie Ratnakar.